ZoneMinder/zoneminder/README.txt

 authentication at back end streaming.
 Thus there are now several more authentication options to allow more fine control.
-The most significant of these ZM_AUTH_TYPE now offers a choice of 'remote' authentication which allows you to use a third party authentication scheme such as http basic authentication and have that users name passed via the REMOTE_USER environment variable.
+The most significant of these ZM_AUTH_TYPE now offers a choice of `remote' authentication which allows you to use a third party authentication scheme such as http basic authentication and have that users name passed via the REMOTE_USER environment variable.
 Providing there is a user of